headexpanded/fat_slob_plumbing/README.md

 ## To Do:

-- e-commerce: Fat Slob Plumbing t-shirts
+- e-commerce: the world needs Fat Slob Plumbing t-shirts

 - logo